Athletic Training (ATTR)

 Pre-requisites: ATTR 501.

-This course will provide students an opportunity to learn about general medical conditions by body system, their mechanism of acquisition, signs, symptoms, referral, treatment, and return to participation criteria.
-Students will also develop a framework for decision making when evaluating individuals, including athletes that present with these conditions.
-Students will also be given the opportunity to interact with allied health care professionals through this class.
+Provides an opportunity to learn about general medical conditions by body system, their mechanism of acquisition, signs, symptoms, referral, treatment, and return to participation criteria.
+Students also develop a framework for decision making when evaluating individuals, including athletes that present with these conditions.
+Students are given the opportunity to interact with allied health care professionals through this course.

 ATTR 562.
 PHARMACOLOGY IN ATHLETIC TRAINING.
 2 Credits.